thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
-It’s the practice of making beliefs pay rent: build a model of the world, make predictions, and stay alert for moments when life offers a mispriced bet against your view.
+The practice of making beliefs pay rent: build a model of the world, make predictions, and stay alert for moments when life offers a mispriced bet against your view.
 If you’re confident, stake something valuable and let the outcome grade your method.
 Learning becomes a game when your judgment carries the burden of uncertainty, fr.

 ---